Yujaeseo/ICDM-2021_MASCOT/README.md

 (i) training MF models is much more memory-intensive than training DNN models, and (ii) the quantization errors across users and items in recommendation are not uniform.
-From these observations, then, we develop a novel quantization framework for MF models, named as {\manager}, employing novel strategies to successfully address two aforementioned unique features in the training of MF models.
+From these observations, then, we develop a novel quantization framework for MF models, named as MASCOT, employing novel strategies to successfully address two aforementioned unique features in the training of MF models.
-The comprehensive evaluation using four real-world datasets demonstrates that {\manager} improves the training performance of MF models by about 45\%, compared to the training without quantization, while maintaining low model errors, %comparable to the ground truth. and the strategies and implementation optimizations of {\manager} are quite effective in the training of MF models.
+The comprehensive evaluation using four real-world datasets demonstrates that MASCOT improves the training performance of MF models by about 45\%, compared to the training without quantization, while maintaining low model errors, %comparable to the ground truth. and the strategies and implementation optimizations of MASCOT are quite effective in the training of MF models.